signalling-games-org/evoke/CONTRIBUTING.md

     * `git push origin my-feature-branch-name`
 11. Make a "merge request" from your branch here on GitHub.

+## How to run tests

+Test scripts can be found in `evoke/tests/`.
+Each test script corresponds to a source script; for example `test_evolve.py` contains tests for the classes and methods in `evolve.py`.
+To run a test script simply call `python <script name>`; for example `python test_evolve.py` will run all the tests for `evolve.py`.

 ## How to report issues or problems

 Please use the [issue tracker](https://github.com/signalling-games-org/evoke/issues) to report problems.